georgewur/AHSA/Projects/Zunasche_Heide/NewNature_Zunasche_Heide.md

 3. Raise the drainage stage to 50cm below surface in the grasslands surrounding the Zunasche heide.

-Analyse the effects on groundwater table and flow budgets of the Zunasche Heide for each of the above-mentioned measures.
+Analyse the effects on the groundwater table and flow budgets of the Zunasche Heide for each of the measures mentioned above.

 Determine which "grondwatertrap" is realised after each undertaken measure.